sensiolabs/BehatPageObjectExtension/doc/index.rst

 Definining the ``$selector`` property is optional but recommended.
 When defined, it will limit all the operations on the page to the area within the selector.
 Any selector supported by Mink can be used here.

+Similarly to the inline elements, the selector can be either a string or an array.
+If it's a string, a css selector is assumed.
+The key of an array is used otherwise.

 Accessing custom elements is much like accessing inline ones: